 Rustic Coffee Table

 End View

-Cut the five 42-inch table top boards and place them all on top of the completed frame.
-Center them on both ends and on each side, then attach them to the rustic coffee table frame using two 2 1/2-inch wood screws on each framing member.
+Cut the five 42-inch tabletop boards and place all of them on top of the completed frame.
+Center them on both ends and each side, then attach them to the rustic coffee table frame using two 2-1/2-inch wood screws on each framing member.

+Rustic Coffee Table